Skip to main content

 Biora Therapeutics: 363 Sale Followed by Chapter 7 Conversion

-Hero image for Biora: 363 Sale to Chapter 7
+Hero image for Biora Therapeutics: 363 Sale, Chapter 7 Conversion

-Biora Therapeutics, Inc., a San Diego-based medical technology company best known for its “smart pill” drug-delivery platforms BioJet and NaviCap, entered a Delaware chapter 11 case in late December 2024 to run an expedited section 363 sale process under court supervision.
-The filing paired a lender-driven DIP facility (heavy on roll-ups of prepetition secured notes) with milestones that effectively hardwired the marketing and sale timetable into the company’s liquidity runway.
+Biora Therapeutics, Inc., a San Diego-based medical technology company known for its ingestible drug-delivery platforms BioJet and NaviCap, entered a Delaware chapter 11 case in late December 2024 to run an expedited section 363 sale process under court supervision.
+The filing paired a DIP facility that included roll-ups of prepetition secured notes with milestones tied to the marketing and sale timetable.

 Debtor(s)Biora Therapeutics, Inc.